 Reversing selected provisions of the 2017 Tax Cuts and Jobs Act (TCJA) appears to offer one of the easiest places to start.
 Raising the 21% corporate income tax rate does not seem a radical move.
 Taking it up to the proposed 28% is attractive, as estimates indicate this would raise an additional $1 trillion in revenue over the next 10 years.2 However, this large an increase may be a nonstarter in Congress.
 A possible first step could be an increase to 25%.
 In addition, a substantial increase in the Global Intangible Low-Tax Income (GILTI) and the elimination of the Foreign Derived Intangible Income tax deduction would further hurt companies with foreign affiliates and foreign profits.3

-Similarly, bringing the highest marginal income tax rate for individuals with taxable incomes greater than $400,000 back up to 39.6% from the current 37% is a less drastic move than many of the other changes Biden proposed during his election campaign.
+Similarly, bringing the highest marginal income tax rate for individuals with taxable incomes greater than $400,000 back up to 39.6% from the current 37% is a less drastic move than many of the other changes Biden proposed during his election campaign and in the American Families Plan.
 The 3.8% Medicare surtax on investment income would remain.
 Reverting to a top total tax rate of 43.4% would affect the more affluent taxpayers and arguably just return rates to the prior status quo.

 The TCJA also introduced a restriction on the maximum deduction for state and local taxes of individual taxpayers to $10,000.
-This highly controversial item, known as SALT, could be a popular target for reversal, particularly among Democratic legislators from high-tax states that are facing waves of out-migration.
+This highly controversial item, known as SALT, could be a popular target for reversal, particularly among Democratic legislators from high-tax states that are facing waves of out-migration, although it was not included in the American Families Plan.
 Given that this would benefit upper-income taxpayers most, the deduction, if reinstated, may be capped at a lesser rate than the maximum tax bracket.4

-Further proposed restrictions on itemized deductions include a 28% cap (probably with an exception for charitable gifts and mortgage interest), and restoring the Pease limitation for taxable incomes greater than $400,000.5 While these have received less media attention, they could be attractive moves given the fact they affect primarily higher income taxpayers.
+Further proposed restrictions on itemized deductions include a 28% cap (probably with an exception for charitable gifts and mortgage interest), and restoring the Pease limitation for taxable incomes greater than $400,000.5 While these have received less media attention and are not included in the American Families Plan, they could be attractive moves given the fact they affect primarily higher income taxpayers.

 Under the proposed Ultra-Millionaire Tax Act, issued by Sen. Elizabeth Warren (D-MA) and several other lawmakers, households and trusts that have a net worth in excess of $50 million would pay a 2% annual tax, while those in excess of $1 billion would pay an additional 1% surtax (3% tax overall) on their net worth.
 While this proposal caused a stir among advisors and wealthy clients when announced, the likelihood of it being passed in the foreseeable future appears slim.